 It is not necessary to review how the many Christian missionaries, Western anthropologists, and colonialists demonized Africa and Africans.
 Let three examples suffice.
 First, C. P. Groves described Africa as the "Dark Continent," a term resonant through many decades.
 Second, the Oxford historian Trevor-Roper said that Africa had no history that was worth teaching: "Perhaps in the future there would be some African history to teach.
 But at the present there is none; there is only the history of Europeans in Africa.
-The rest is darkness, and darkness is not the subject of
+The rest is darkness, and darkness is not the subject of history."
+As if these derogatory remarks were not enough, Antonio de Oliveira Salazar, who was the leader of the Fascist regime of Estado Novo, said, "Africa does not exist."
+Salazar's racist disposition was so obvious that the Portuguese would not agree to negotiate with African leaders.
+He regarded them as non-humans, and the Portuguese exploited Africa for all it was worth.
+Though such attitudes have been vigorously challenged, they do not die easily - least of all in law as by the "stroke of a pen."
+Curtis Keim, for instance, has shown how the erroneous beliefs about Africa continue to be entrenched in the United States by being propagated through various media and readily received by a willing audience.

-5 Seed, 77.
+&lt;sup>51 Seed, 77.

-5 Benno van den Toren, "African Neo-Pentecostalism in the face of Secularization: Problems and Possibilities," Cairo Journal of Theology, 2 (2015): 103-120, 104; http://journal.etsc.org 5 Toren, 105.
+&lt;sup>52Benno van den Toren, "African Neo-Pentecostalism in the face of Secularization: Problems and Possibilities," Cairo Journal of Theology, 2 (2015): 103-120, 104; http://journal.etsc.org Toren, 105.